 Just upstairs, at Leviathan—a sea monster-inspired bar—Benjamin Schiller whips up exotic cocktails in custom-made pewter mugs and smokey terrariums.
 Though the level of presentation is quite impressive, the specialty drinks really wow with unexpected ingredients and garnishes like blue thistle and shaved bonito flake.
 Our pick of the whimsical list goes to the Kraken, with Blackstrap rum, Hamilton 151, Smith & Cross, lime, grapefruit, honey, cinnamon, star anise, and squid ink tuile.

 On the 26th floor—AKA the rooftop—the posh Apogee lounge draws both guests and walk-in locals with arresting city views and an expansive drink list including large-format cocktails like the Mr. Nice Guy (Absolut Elyx vodka, ginger, pineapple, and white oak and lemon smoke).
 When it’s chilly, cozy up to one of the outdoor, state-of-the-art glass fireplaces, or simply step inside and enjoy the elegant interiors; we’re talking marble-topped tables and bar, brass lighting fixtures, and deep-blue mohair sofas.

-Buzzy new bars
+3. Buzzy bars

-Between eating and imbibing, you’ll be entranced by the decor.
+Between eating and imbibing, you’ll be entranced by the décor.
 The Bonhomme Hospitality Group kitted out the former clothing store with pieces from Bali, Italy, Egypt, and more, combining arresting crystal chandeliers, Persian area rugs, and lush palms.
 Fall and winter visitors will also find the Andalusian-style, year-round courtyard particularly comfortable.

 If you’re a fan of Brooklyn’s Williamsburg or London’s Shoreditch, then we have another neighborhood for you: Chicago’s Wicker Park.
-The once residential hood—just south of Bucktown and west of Humboldt Park—has transformed into a hipster haven rich in vintage shops, European-style cafes, and up-and-coming designer boutiques.
+The once residential hood—just south of Bucktown and west of Humboldt Park—has transformed into a hipster haven rich in vintage shops, European-style cafés, and up-and-coming designer boutiques.
 Hunt down eclectic pieces and small-batch apothecary goods (from brands like Good & Well Supply Co. and Ursa Major) at Una Mae’s, and ‘80s and ‘90s fashions and housewares at Kokorokoko.

-Can’t-miss seasonal events
+5. Can’t-miss seasonal events

 If you’re in a shopping mood, you can hit the Randolph Street Market Festival just as it kicks off indoor season (end of October through April) in Chicago’s Beaux Arts-style Plumbers Hall.
 With more than 125 vendors hawking vintage fashions, city ephemera, repurposed furnishings, and all sorts of snacks stands, there’s truly something for everyone.